baka-senpai-lts/scalc/README.md

 ## Documentation

-For any actual usage instructions, see [doc/basics.md](./doc/basics.md)
+For any actual usage instructions, see [Getting Started](./doc/getting-started.md)

 ## Testing